metocean/docker-grafana-consul/README.md

-# docker-grafana-consul
+# Grafana
-Grafana Docker with consul
+Grafana and consul on Ubuntu